jinheeleelv99/jinheeleelv99.github.io/_pages/about.md

 ---

 <p style="color: #007acc;">
   Hi!
-I am Jinhee Lee, currently seeking a Ph.D. position to explore research in computer vision, robotics, and biomedical AI for healthcare.
+I am Jinhee, currently seeking a Ph.D. position to explore research in computer vision, robotics, and biomedical AI for healthcare.
 </p>

 I have 3 years of hands-on experience working at a healthcare AI company, mainly focusing on AI-based skin diagnostics and dermatological analysis.
 I’m also participating in collaborative research projects related to surgical AI with the SIMI Lab at Stanford University and BAIL at Bongseng Memorial Hospital.